-Pascale Marthine Tayou (Cameroon, b.
-1966) Lives and works in Ghent, Belgium and in Yaoundé, Cameroon.
+Pascale Marthine Tayou lives and works in Ghent, Belgium and in Yaoundé, Cameroon.

 His works not only mediate between cultures, or set man and nature in ambivalent relations to each other, but are produced in the knowledge that they are social, cultural, or political constructions.
 His work is deliberately mobile, elusive of pre-established schema, heterogeneous.
 It is always closely linked to the idea of travel and of coming into contact with what is other to self, and is so spontaneous that it almost seems casual.
 The objects, sculptures, installations, drawings and videos produced by Tayou have a recurrent feature in common: they dwell upon an individual moving through the world and exploring the issue of the global village.